Skip to content

 Runner target changePlatform/security owner

-Collaboration practices that scale
+Collaboration practices that scale:

-• Publish a “secure workflow starter” template
+• Publish a “secure workflow starter” template that developers can copy rather than building from scratch

 12) Common mistakes in GitHub Actions hardening

-• Unpinned third-party actions in production workflows
+• Unpinned third-party actions in production workflows — the most common supply-chain risk

 • Untrusted PR paths reaching privileged execution contexts

-• Self-hosted runners with excessive persistent trust
+• Self-hosted runners with excessive persistent trust and no ephemeral isolation

-• No ownership for workflow security reviews
+• No clear ownership for workflow security reviews, so nothing gets reviewed

-• Block merge on high-risk workflow anti-patterns
+• Block merges that contain high-risk workflow anti-patterns

-• Enforce action pinning policy in protected repositories
+• Enforce action pinning in protected repositories

-• Run quarterly workflow governance audit
+• Run a quarterly workflow governance audit with named accountable owners

-13) 30-day GitHub Actions hardening roadmap
+13) 30-day hardening roadmap

 Week 1: Visibility and baseline inventory